Former North Carolina Sen. Kay Hagan dead at 66

 Hagan had been diagnosed in 2016 with Powassan virus.
 That virus is known to cause encephalitis and is transmitted to humans by ticks.
 There is no cure for the virus.

-According to the Associated Press, Hagan had experienced brain inflammation after being diagnosed with the virus and spent time in January 2017 at an Atlanta rehabilitation center.
+According to the Associated Press, Hagan spent time in January 2017 at an Atlanta rehabilitation center after being diagnosed with the virus.

 Democrats in North Carolina offered their condolences after news of Hagan's death emerged.